Sangit Chamber Ensemble. BETWEEN THE TWO WORLDS

 Member of Romanian Radio Chamber Orchestra, Anne-Marie Ene graduated National Music University from Bucharest (1995), and also Trinity College London and Gandharva Mahavidyalaya from New Delhi.
 Shri Mataji Nirmala Devi, recommended her to study Indian classical music.
 In India, Anne Marie studied with Prof. Joy Shrivastav, violinist of All India Radio and Dr. Swarna Khuntia.
 She was invited as concert-maestro to Delhi Symphony Orchestra (2002-2003) and she is collaborating with the best Romanian orchestras.
 Her solo career includes chamber music recitals, solo recitals and Indian classical music concerts.

 Cleopatra David (soprano) graduated the National Music University from Bucharest in 2004, pursued the Master in Choir conducting and obtained the PHD in musicology in 2010.
 She attended master classes with: Prof. Claudia Eder (Hochschule für Musik der Johannes Gutenberg-Universität Mainz), Prof. George Emil Crăsnaru (Robert Schumann Hochschule Düsseldorf), Sabin Pautza (New Jersey Philharmonic), Mariana Nicolesco, Laurie Reviol (HfMDK, Frankfurt am Main.), mezzosoprano Viorica Cortez, the director Vincenzo Liotta and the conductor Christian Badea.
-Her performances include chamber music concerts, solo recitals and gala concerts.
+Her performances include chamber music concerts, solo recitals and gala concerts in Romania, India, Italy and Finland.

 Pianist Ieronim Buga graduated both piano and conducting sections of Music Academy in Bucharest.
 He has been performing since 1994 as singer and pianist in various cultural institutions in Bucharest and abroad, such as "George Enescu" Philharmonic, National Radio Orchestra, or "Madrigal" Choir, etc. He participated in many international tours in Spain, Germany, Denmark, and Switzerland.
 His solo activity is mostly as accompanying pianist and as member in various chamber ensembles.